 The Corporation ranks third in the world in the landing gear manufacturing market.
 It is also involved in the landing gear and servomechanism R&O market.
 It is also one of the largest independent providers of R&O services for military aircraft landing gear.
-Héroux-Devtek's main competitors are Safran Landing Systems, UTC Aerospace Systems ("UTAS"), Liebherr, Fokker (acquired by GKN in 2015) and AAR Corp.
+Héroux-Devtek's main competitors are Safran Landing Systems, UTC Aerospace Systems ("UTAS"), Liebherr, Fokker and AAR Corporation ("AAR").